frickenate/snippets/README.md

 snippets
 ========

-A collection of useful classes, functions, and code snippets.
+A collection of potentially useful, possibly reusable code snippets.